zju3dv/hghoi/README.md

 ## Running

-Please see README.md in Python and Unity directories.
+Please see README.md in Python and Unity directories for details.

+### Unity

+We use Unity to export the training data, test the models, and visualize the generated motions.
+We achieve this by socket.

+### Python

+We use Python to train the models on the exported dataset.

 ## Citation